 A complex structure is any form of construction of any height, which has had or may require input from a structural engineer, or a design which features a complex element.
 It is the responsibility of the stand designer to determine whether the construction is complex or not.
+Please refer to eGuide for full information relating to complex stands, the design and planning of them and your responsibilities.

 Please note: Stands which are found to be complex onsite, which have not been submitted for inspection, will be challenged and construction will be stopped until satisfactory information has been received.
-Structural details must be made available onsite and the fee for a Certificate of Structural Integrity (as detailed below) will apply.
+Structural details must be made available onsite.